gae123/sd2/README.md

 ## FAQ
 1. When I run docker directly on the MacOS why can't I just mount the MacOS file system on the container?
-This will work but in most cases, it will have sever performance implications.
+This will work but in most cases, it will have severe performance implications.
 You can read more about the issue [here](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/174).
 1. Is sd2 secure when the development host is across the internet?
 sd2 always uses ssh to communicate from the editing machine to the